opentable/otj-versioned-config/README.md

   Now inject VersioningService!

-The old, deprecated methodology of importing `VersionedConfig` is still supported but strongly recommended against.
+The old, deprecated methodology of importing `VersionedConfig` is still supported for now but strongly recommended against.
+We will eventually remove this.

 How it works
 ------------